adarqui/ekg-push/README.md

 # Modifications of ekg-statsd by Johan Tibell to provide a generic "push" framework.

-Eventually I should perhaps write to a Chan instead of calling the IO action?

 You will notice this is almost identical to ekg-statsd.
 It's just me trying to abstract away the basic functionality found in ekg-statsd, so not to have to duplicate this code anywhere else.
 Eventually I may try to clean up this "abstraction" and create a PR in ekg-core.

 # Getting started